 Q: What is a service dog?

 A.) Service dogs perform at least 3 tasks for a handler who has a disability.
-They can legally accompany their handler everywhere except for military bases or sterile environments.
+They can legally accompany their handler everywhere except for sterile environments.

 Q: Can my dog become a service dog?

 A: It's possible, but challenging Service dog work is very taxing for dogs, so they must have the correct attributes and rigorous training in order to succeed.
 It's best to start while the dog is still young.
 For those reasons, dogs accustomed to being treated like "pets" are likely to have a hard time with the training